volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 const App = () => <div>{parse(cleanHTML)}</div>;
 ```

-**Important note:** Always check whether the library sanitized HTML automatically for you or not.
-The library we used is not doing this, so we still have to sanitize be ourselves.
+**Important note:** Always check whether or not the library automatically sanitizes the HTML code.
+The library we use does not do this, so we still have to sanitize by ourselves.

 ## Choosing the right way

-Choosing the right approach heavily depends on what you are going to do with the HTML you receive.
+Choosing the right approach depends a lot on what you want to do with the HTML you receive.

-If you are going to just display it as-is to the users, then you may not need any libraries for that, just sanitize and display it by using **dangerouslySetInnerHTML** prop.
+If you just want to display it to users as is, then you may not need any libraries for it, but just clean it up and display it with the **dangerouslySetInnerHTML** prop.

-However, if you want to replace some of the HTML tags with React components, and display them, then an external library that allows doing this is definitely a way to go.
+However, if you want to replace some of the HTML tags with React components and display them, then an external library that allows you to do that is definitely a good solution.

-Example: replace all **div** elements with **data-report-id** with the component that retrieves and renders an actual report.
+Example: Replace all **div** elements with **data-report-id** with the component that retrieves and displays an actual report.

-When using library, remember to check if it does sanitization for you.
+If you use a library, remember to check if it sanitizes HTML automatically for you.

 ## Summary

 Parsing HTML code is a common task when building web applications.

-Every developer must know how to do it in the best and most secure way.
+Every developer needs to know how to do this in the best and safest way.

-In this article we learned:
+In this article, we have learned:

 * Why React blocks rendering HTML code by default
 * What is an XSS attack?
-* Two ways of rendering HTML code in React
+* Two ways to render HTML code in React
-* Why do we need to sanitize HTML code before rendering it with React
+* Why we need to sanitize HTML code before rendering it with React